-Until everything is tested in details the Pro add-on won’t be released.
+Until everything is tested in detail the Pro add-on won’t be released.
 However, we’ve already done testing against the upcoming new version of WordPress – 6.1.
-Good news, no issues were encountered, you can comfortably use MaxBoxy with the newest WordPress.
+The good news, no issues were encountered, and you can comfortably use MaxBoxy with the newest WordPress.

 What to expect with MaxBoxy

-In the near future we intend to polish the plugin further.
-While the previous months were more a work that’s not viewable on the first sight with intention to improve the code, the following weeks will bring more UI improvement and better sorting of the patterns that come available with MaxBoxy.
+In the near future, we intend to polish the plugin further.
+While the previous months were more of work that’s not viewable on first sight with the intention to improve the code, the following weeks will bring more UI improvement and better sorting of the patterns that come available with MaxBoxy.

-We intend to switch to more visual, image oriented, design of the panels’ toggler/closer options.
-It will bring more clearness where the closer or toggler button appears.
+We intend to switch to a more visual, image-oriented, design of the panels’ toggler/closer options.
+It will bring more clarity where the closer or toggler button appears.

-We have built more than 80 patterns which could suite MaxBoxy panels.
+We have built more than 80 patterns that could suit MaxBoxy panels.
 Still, most of these are available for the Pro version and it needs polishing a bit.
-We are considering introducing a global colors for those patterns.
-This way, you set a global background and text color from the global settings and all the available patterns come prepared with these settings.
+We are considering introducing global colors for those patterns.
+This way, you set a global background and text color from the global settings, and all the available patterns come prepared with these settings.